-USA Track & Field (USATF) is the National Governing Body for track & field, long-distance running and race walking in the United States.
+Based in Indianapolis, USA Track & Field (USATF) is the National Governing Body for track & field, long-distance running and race walking in the United States.
 USATF encompasses the world's oldest organized sports, the most-watched events of Olympic broadcasts, the No. 1 high school and junior high school participatory sport and more than 30 million adult runners in the United States.
-Led by President Stephanie Hightower and CEO Max Siegel, USATF is a volunteer-driven, not-for-profit organization with a staff of professional program administrators at the National Office in Indianapolis.

 USA Track & Field drives competitive excellence and popular engagement in our sport.

-- Developing, selecting and leading Team USA - the World's No. 1 team - at the Olympics, World Championships and more than 12 other international events each year.
+Developing, selecting and leading Team USATF - the World's No. 1 team - at the Olympics, World Championships and scores of other international events each year.
 Roughly 700 athletes of all ages wear a Team USA uniform in any given year.

-Nearly 100,000 Americans are members of USATF.
-Our member organizations include the U.S. Olympic Committee, NCAA, NAIA, Road Runners Club of America, Running USA and the National Federation of State High School Associations.
-Fifty-seven USATF Associations oversee the sport and its 2,500 clubs at the local level.
+More than 130,000 Americans are members of USATF.
+Our member organizations include the NCAA, NAIA, Road Runners Club of America, Running USA and the National Federation of State High School Associations.
+Fifty-seven USATF Associations oversee the sport and its more than 3,000 clubs at the local level, with thousands of volunteers keeping track & field vibrant on the local and national levels.

 USATF Annual Meeting